 Utah County flexed its muscles in this tournament generally.

-Sprngville’s Emma Hafen and Hannah Geary pulled off a huge upset when they beat Wasatch’s Lana McNaughton and Katie Henderson in the semifinals.
+Springville’s Emma Hafen and Hannah Geary pulled off a huge upset when they beat Wasatch’s Lana McNaughton and Katie Henderson in the semifinals.
 Hafen and Geary placed fourth in Region 8 while the Wasatch team was the number one seed.
-Region 8 shined in the No. 2 singles, as all four doubles teams came from this l.
+Region 8 shined in the No. 2 singles, as all four doubles teams came from this league.

 However, winning the gold medals in No. 2 doubles belonged to Salem Hills’ Emilee Nichols and Megan Mayo who ended the Hafen-Geary run by defeating the Red Devil duo 6-3, 6-1.
 Nichols and Mayo beat Maple Mountain’s Shannon Vance and Rylie Wiscombe in the semifinals.